Aircraft Activity and Noise at Palm Springs International Airport

 Is it accurate that Palm Springs International Airport is growing and how big will it get?

 Palm Springs International Airport has grown, and that growth is best identified in terms of airline passengers flying into and out of the airport.
-Although passenger activity is growing, the actual number of aircraft flying into and out of the airport had remained relatively stagnant.
+Although passenger activity is growing, the actual number of aircraft flying into and out of the airport had remained relatively flat.
 This is because airlines are operating with higher load factors (more passengers per aircraft) and they have increased the size of aircraft from 50-70 seat aircraft to 130-190 seat aircraft.
 This has resulted in roughly the same number of flights arriving and departing and less impact to surrounding communities.
 The following chart illustrates how over the period from 2015 to 2022, the total number of all aircraft operations (airlines + corporate + general aviation + military) has been trending.

 Why is it that we often hear news about the airport expansion?